SilveiraLab/LepR-ePRS/README.md

 Summary statistics to be used for LepR-ePRS generation in PFC and hypothalamus.

-ePRS geretaion protocol from https://github.com/SilveiraLab/ePRS can be applied.
+ePRS generation protocol from https://github.com/SilveiraLab/ePRS can be applied.